 Follow the below tips if attacked by Africanized honey bees:

 Honey bees can be various shades of yellow, black, brown or orange, and their bodies are covered in light-colored hair.

 Unlike the wasp, honey bee colonies can survive throughout the winter, are therefore not subject to colony re-establishment each year.

 Honey bees will swarm to form new colonies, when the colony gets too large for hive space or new queens are produced.
 Honey bees are not particularly aggressive except when the nest is disturbed.

-Contact Ehrlich Pest Control free at for further information on how to get rid of a bee hive, or to arrange for a visit by a Technician.
+Contact Ehrlich Pest Control online or call for further information on how to remove bee hives, or to arrange for a visit by a Technician.